 This is the second level of qualification.
 It encompasses the role and duties in relation to all aspects of judging and the theoretical role and duties of Starter.

 The minimum age to start training is 16 years and candidates must a have already qualified as Judge Level 1.
-The training follws a similar format to that of Judge level 1 with formal instruction, mentored pool side training with workbook followed by a practical assessment.
+The training is made up of formal instruction mentored pool side training with a workbook, followed by a practical assessment.

 When qualified, candidates will be attributed with the qualification Judge Level 2 on the British Swimming Database.

 Candidates wishing to qualify as a Starter will be required hold the Judge Level 2 qualification and have completed a minimum of 20 hours post qualification experience as Judge Level 2.

 Training will consist of a prescribed number of practical experiences as a Starter before undertaking a formal practical assessment.

 Successful candidates will be attributed with the Starter qualification: Judge Level 2.

 The minimum age for training is 19 years providing the candidate is aged 20 years as at 30 November in the year of the theory examination.

 This course contains theoretical instruction and specified practical experiences.
 It is followed by a formal examination in November after which successful candidates take a final poolside practical assessment leading to qualification as a British Swimming Referee.